2018 Marshall County High School shooting: Victims

 Bailey Nicole Holt and Preston Ryan Cope, both 15 years old, were killed.
 Holt died at the scene after reportedly calling her mother but "couldn't say anything".
-Cope died later at the Vanderbilt University Medical Center due to a non-survivable gunshot wound.
+Cope was air lifted to and died later at the Vanderbilt University Medical Center due to a non-survivable gunshot wound to the head.
 Cope's parents reached the school before he died and bypassed first responders to be by his side.

 Eighteen other students were injured, four by trying to escape, injuries sustained ranged from head wounds, to injuries to arms, the chest and abdomen from either the bullets or the chaos.
-Authorities reported that the wounded were five females and thirteen male students between the ages of 14 to 18 years old.
+Authorities reported that the wounded were five females and thirteen male students between the ages of 14 and 18 years old.
 Some of the victims were pulled from the scene, by students and faculty and transported to the hospital for medical treatment.

 On January 27, one of the wounded was discharged from Vanderbilt Medical Center and one remained in stable condition.